NI-Measurement-Plug-Ins/pcba-fct/README.md

 ### Build
 See the [Releases](https://github.com/NI-MeasurementLink-Plug-Ins/pcba-fct/releases) page of this repo to download the latest nipkg of the entire collection of measurements.
 Installing the nipkg will install each measurement service into the 'C:\ProgramData\National Instruments\MeasurementLink\Services' directory so the measurements will be ready-to-use in both InstrumentStudio and TestStand.
 - This package does not include any driver or software dependencies (e.g. LabVIEW).
 Those must be installed first separately.
 - The [package](/package) folder of this repo includes the NI Package Builder (.pbs) solution that was used to build the nipkg locally.
-- If rebuilding the nipkg, it is recommended to rebuild the exe build spec in each measurement's `.lvproj` with the destination directory set to an short, local path.
-Then, the .pbs solution can be updated to pull local build files from that path before rebuilding the nipkg.
+See its readme for more details on how to use the .pbs file.

 ## Reference
 - [Measurementlink LabVIEW Examples](https://github.com/ni/measurementlink-labview/tree/main/Source/Example%20Measurements)